MakeAWishFoundation/SwiftyMocky/guides/Overview.md

 ## License

 SwiftyMocky is available under the MIT license.
+See the [LICENSE][link-license] file for more info.

 <!-- Links -->